jeffbski/redux-logic/README.md

  - [countdown-obs](./examples/countdown-obs) - a countdown timer implemented with Rx.Observable.interval
  - [form-validation](./examples/form-validation) - form validation and async post to server using axios, displays updated user list
  - [notification](./examples/notification) - notification message example showing at most N messages for X amount of time, rotating queued messages in as others expire
- - [single-file](./examples/single-file) - async fetch example with all code in a single file and displayed with React
+ - [search-single-file](./examples/single-file) - search async fetch example with all code in a single file and displayed with React
  - [single-file-redux](./examples/single-file-redux) - async fetch example with all code in a single file and appended to the container div.
 Only redux and redux-logic code.